Can you learn the basics of Italian by listening to podcasts?

 Best Italian Podcasts

-You should listen to all of them and stick to the one you prefer.
+You should listen to them and stick to the one you prefer.

 News in slow Italian